Personal Injury Claims Calculator

 - Contact Us For More Help Related To Our Personal Injury Claims Calculator

-Personal injury is a broad term that covers those who have been injured physically, mentally or have been taken ill by illness or disease which is a direct consequence from the negligence of a third party.
+Personal injury is a broad term that covers those who have been injured physically, mentally or have been taken ill by illness or disease.
+A claim for a personal injury may occur when it’s a direct consequence of negligent behaviour by a third party.

 According to the Law Society, over three million people are injured each year due to accidents.
 Personal injury in itself is a legal term and is closely linked to tort lawsuit, which alleges that injuries sustained by the claimant are due to the negligence of the plaintiff or defendant.
 There are different situations where personal injury claims can arise and these include the following.